August 11, 2016

 Even that is just the tip of the iceberg.
 Someone made the machines and vehicles used at each step in refining the raw materials.
 There are accountants, shipping agents, truckers, and other transportation professionals involved along the way as well.
 In the end, thousands of individuals and hundreds of raw materials were integral in creating the tool that helps a third grader do her mathematics homework.

 With a supply chain management degree, this is your world.
-SNHU offers a online bachelor's in operations management.
-The program prepares you to join the professionals who ensure that the myriad steps required to bring a product or service from the beginning of its life cycle to the end are done efficiently, quickly and in a cost-effective manner.
-As part of the program, you can also pursue a concentration in logistics and transportation or in project management to further develop your professional talents and strengths in supply chain management.
+An online bachelor's in operations management prepares you to join the professionals who ensure that the myriad steps required to bring a product or service from the beginning of its life cycle to the end are done efficiently, quickly and in a cost-effective manner.
+You can also pursue a concentration in logistics and transportation or in project management to further develop your professional talents and strengths in supply chain management.
 For everything from No. 2 pencils to Apple's digital Pencil device, the supply chain manager is the person who makes sure that processes proceed smoothly and optimally throughout production.

-With SNHU's online BS in Operations Management with a concentration in Logistics and Transportation, you'll combine your education and experience to start or advance your career in supply chain management.
+With an online BS in Operations Management with a concentration in Logistics and Transportation, you'll combine your education and experience to start or advance your career in supply chain management.

 You then have a range of career options to explore, including:

 Already have your bachelor's degree?
 Consider pursuing an advanced degree to help open doors to new or higher-level opportunities in the field of supply chain management.
 You can choose from the MS in Operations and Project Management or MBA in Operations and Supply Chain Management.